 Sound Proofing a Renault 4

 I've never bothered soundproofing a Renault 4 before.
 For this one I'm planning to add soundproofing where it won't be noticeable.
-That means I'll not add any treatment to the front bulkhead (the area where most manufacturers add something fairly serious and where the R4 has nothing).
+That means I might not add any treatment to the front bulkhead (the area where most manufacturers add something fairly serious and where the R4 has nothing).
 The Renault 4 lends itself to lightweight treatment everywhere else so I'll give that a go and see how much difference it makes.

 Noise Absorption